-Cease goes 5 innings in debut, White Sox beat Tigers 7-5
+Abreu hits 3-run HR in 12th, White Sox beat Tigers, sweep DH

 TRANSACTIONS

-The White Sox requested waivers on first baseman/designated hitter Yonder Alonso after designating him for assignment last week.
-He batted .178 with seven homers and 27 RBIs in 67 games for Chicago after being acquired from Cleveland in December.
+The White Sox optioned right-hander Carson Fulmer to Triple-A Charlotte following the second game and requested waivers on first baseman/designated hitter Yonder Alonso earlier in the day after designating him for assignment last week.

 The Tigers designated left-hander José Fernández for assignment.
-He made four appearances, allowing eight runs (seven earned) over 3 2/3 innings.

 TRAINER’S ROOM

-Tigers: CF JaCoby Jones left in the fifth inning because of back spasms. … SS Jordy Mercer started and batted ninth.
-He had been sidelined since May 7 with a strained right quad.
+Tigers: CF JaCoby Jones (back spasms) is headed to the injured list after exiting the first game in the fifth inning.
+Gardenhire said an MRI showed no structural damage. … SS Jordy Mercer went 0 for 3 in the opener after being sidelined since May 7 with a strained right quad.

 UP NEXT